MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/query-azure-cli-concepts.md

 WinTest  winadmin  127
 ```

+For large arrays, it may be faster to apply the filter before selecting data.

 > [!IMPORTANT]
 >
 > In JMESPath, strings are always surrounded by single quotes (`'`).
 If you use double quotes as part of a string in a filter predicate,
 > you'll get empty output.

+# JMESPath functions

+JMESPath also has built-in functions that allow for more complex queries and for modifying query output.
+This section focuses on using JMESPath functions to create queries while the [Manipulating output with functions](#manipulating-output-with-functions) section demonstrates how to use functions to modify the output.

-JMESPath also has built-in functions that can help with filtering.
-One such function is `? contains(string, substring)`, which checks to see if a string contains a substring.
-Expressions are evaluated before calling the function, so the first argument can be a full JMESPath expression.
-The following command finds all VMs using SSD storage for their OS disk:
+Expressions are evaluated before calling the function, so arguments themselves can be JMESPath expressions.
+The following examples demonstrates this by using `contains(string, substring)`, which checks to see if a string contains a substring.
+This command finds all VMs using SSD storage for their OS disk:

 ## [Cmd](#tab/cmd)
 ```cmd